|

 had what I can only describe as a “Brown Trousers” moment.
 Having

-by the recent flooding I got a text alert on my mobile.
-It was an automated
+flooding I got a text alert on my mobile.
+It was an automated notification

-notification from the government’s flood warning system.
-I’ve never had one
+from the government’s flood warning system.
+I’ve never had one of those

 in my road.
 Once my heart stopped pounding I actually opened the text